Our Programs

 For most elementary school students residing in Neenah and Menasha, lunch periods and recesses during winter months involve building forts and playing in the snow.
 Unfortunately, that is not the case for all students.
 For students who do not own a pair of snow pants, recesses are often spent standing on the blacktop so his or her clothing does not get wet.

-This program provides warm outdoor clothing or boots to elementary school students who do not have their own.
+Our Keeping Kids Warm initiative provides warm outdoor clothing or boots to elementary school students who do not have their own.
+Students are referred to the program by their school principals, teachers or counselors.